chen-siyuan/traffic-congestion/README.md

 ## To-Do List

-1. Fully transition passTime() from Vehicle-oriented to Crossroad-oriented.
-2. Standardize post-transition velocity of vehicles.
+1. Standardize post-transition velocity of vehicles.
-3. Change the turning mechanism so that only one car is turning at any given moment (In consideration).
+2. Change the turning mechanism so that only one car is turning at any given moment (In consideration).
-4. Add in tangential acceleration so that there won't be cars turning extremely slowly (Should be solved by #3).
+3. Add in tangential acceleration so that there won't be cars turning extremely slowly (Should be solved by #3).
-5. Prevent cars from occasionally driving backwards (Should be solved by #2 and #3).
+4. Prevent cars from occasionally driving backwards (Should be solved by #2 and #3).
-6. Change the spawning mechanism into a spawning stream.
+5. Change the spawning mechanism into a spawning stream.

 ## Version Control